Why this new translation is so good

 There is no thing that is not a ‘that.’
 There is no thing that is not a ‘this.’
 One is oneself also a ‘that,’ an other, but this is not something one can directly see.
 Rather, it is known through the understanding, which thus says ‘Thatness’ emerges from ‘thisness,’ and ‘thisness’ follows from ‘thatness.’
 This is its theory of the simultaneous generation of the ‘this’ and the ‘that.’
 However, by the very same token, it can say that their simultaneous generation means also their simultaneous demise, and vice versa.
 When it affirms either one, it simultaneously finds it has denied it; when it denies either one, it simultaneously finds it has affirmed it.
 By going along with the affirmation it goes along with the denial; by going along with the denial it goes along with the affirmation.

-So bad are things in the world of Classical Chinese scholarship that academics praise this contorted, obscurantist babble as being exceptionally good writing.
-Professor Franklin Perkins of the University of Hawai’i thinks it is so good, he finds it ‘hard to imagine that a translation of the Zhuangzi can get any better’.
-With a little imagination, I came up with this:
+So bad are things in the closed club of Classical Chinese scholarship that academics praise this contorted, obscurantist babble as being exceptionally good writing.
+Professor Franklin Perkins of the University of Hawai’i thinks it is so good, he finds it ‘hard to imagine that a translation of the Zhuangzi can get any better’.⁷ Professor Perkins, strain your imagination no more, for the unimaginable has been done!
+Behold:

 No thing isn’t a that (over there).